dougall-labs/dougall-homelab/.github/ISSUE_TEMPLATE/new-issue-template.md

 ---
-name: New Issue Template
+name: Generic Issue Template
-about: Describe this issue template's purpose here.
+about: A simple template to get started with issues.
 title: ''
 labels: ''
 assignees: joshdougall